BlitterStudio/janus-uae/janus-uae/docs/Readme.txt

 ============================================================

 ============================================================
-J-UAE 1.3 BETA
+J-UAE 1.3 (27.12.2012)
 ============================================================
 New features:

-- startup splash window controllable from 68k world added
+- startup splash window (controllable from 68k) world added (static picture + dynamic texts)
-- clonescreenmode utility added
 - "Really Quit" requester, when uae main window is closed
+- iconified icon can now be loaded from PROGDIR:janus-uae.info (no ugly "Z" icon anymore)
+- dynamically add host workbench screen resolution to m68k picasso96 modes
+- sync host and guest resolutions possible (clonescreenmode utility)
 - backups of config files are now stored to *.backup files, not ~* anymore
 - default config file is now fetched from